starling021/Phishing-API/README.md

 <b>Figure 5: The Hosted Site's Contents</b>
 <br/><br/></p>

-However, if you don't wish to use a pre-populated landing page template, feel free to create or clone your own.
-Just add the following HTML tags to leverage the API for alerting and credential capturing :
+<b>However, if you don't wish to use a pre-populated landing page template, feel free to create or clone your own.
+Just add the following HTML tags to leverage the API for alerting and credential capturing : </b>

 1) Point your HTML Form to https://YOUR-API-HERE